Dr. John Happel | Aug 28, 2018 | 0

 In addition, the phlebology candidate has to pay $2,595 and an additional $175 per year and submit a case log of 200 patients.

-Then voila, with a dollop of charlatanism, you’re a phlebologist.
+Then voila, you’re a phlebologist.

 Now those that pass the test can advertise as being diplomats of the American Board of Venous and Lymphatic Medicine.